 The manufacturing skills gap in the U.S. could result in 2.1 million unfilled jobs by 2030, according to a new study by Deloitte and The Manufacturing Institute.
 The cost of those missing jobs could potentially total $1 trillion in 2030 alone.
+Manufacturers are increasingly looking to solutions like robotics and automation to bridge the gap.

 Because welding is an essential part of manufacturing, many concerns are focused on the welding industry, which has been facing a shortage of workers for several years.
 The American Welding Society, an organization supporting the welding industry and its workers, predicts that the country’s workforce will need 400,000 welders by 2024.